Register

 What's New

-• v2.1.0: We added advanced mode to link multiple inputs together and change the static value with dynamic functions.
+• v2.1.0: We added advanced mode to link multiple inputs together and change static values with dynamic functions.

 • v2.2.0: We added automatic emission settings.
-Particles can be generate on items usage (Only existing on DnD 5e).
+Particles can be generated on item usage (Only existing on DnD 5e).

 • v2.3.0: